Odhynn/naerk/content/Factions/Everbryght.md

 In the years leading up to 4787, the Task Force Rosewood operatives picked up on the efforts of a triumvirate of sinister spellcasters (Rheverask Blackfang aided by his protegé Griannimhziel, Faenyss Laffirdul, and Jeanne Claire Lillith) to obtain the Swords of the Archangels, two twin artifacts with the power to slay a god.
-Realising the extent of Faenyss Laffirdul's ambitions, squad leader Annwn Raerundlin briefed a group of adventurers that had risen to heroes fighting alongside the task force before and anointed them as the [[7th Silver Flame Sentinels]][^2].
+Realising the extent of Faenyss Laffirdul's ambitions, squad leader Annwn Raerundlin briefed a group of adventurers that had risen to hero status fighting alongside the task force before and anointed them as the [[7th Silver Flame Sentinels]][^2].

 The Triumvirate's dark, world-upending designs meant that those blades had to be kept from their hands at all costs.
 - **The Dawnblade** had fallen to Naerk along with its wielder eons ago, and having proven their mettle by their side, the Silver Flame Sentinels were tasked with travelling there and retrieving it.